Best ICC Profiles for Sublimation:

 Do You Need an ICC Profile for Sublimation?

-Using ICC profiles optimizes the interaction between your printer, ink, and paper, ensuring that colors on your screen match what is printed.
+Using it to optimizes the interaction between your printer, ink, and paper, ensuring that colors on your screen match what is printed.

 - Off-Colors: Colors on screen don’t match the final print.